What you’ll practice

 - Blend sparingly; layer instead for cleaner color.

-- Keep a clean edge on the cast shadow closest to the object.
+- Keep a crisp edge on the cast shadow closest to the object.

 Troubleshooting

-- Dusty mud: Too much rubbing—tap off dust, re-state flats.
+- Dusty mud: Too much rubbing—tap off dust, re-state flat notes.

 - No volume: Edge hierarchy missing—soften turning edge, sharpen cast.

-- Patchy gradients: Use two close values, then a tiny bridge note.
+- Patchy gradients: Use two close values, then add a tiny bridge note between them.